b-jakubowski/js-notes/README.md

 ## Architecture:
 ### Model-View-Presenter with Angular
 [More details](https://blog.angularindepth.com/model-view-presenter-with-angular-3a4dbffe49bb)
-* Model-View-Presenter (often abbreviated MVP) is an architectural software design pattern for implementing the user interface (UI) of an application.
+* Model-View-Presenter - architectural software design pattern for implementing the user interface (UI) of an application.
-* Model-View-Presenter separates presentation from the domain model
+* Model-View-Presenter separates presentation layer from the domain model
 * The presentation layer reacts to changes in the domain by applying the Observer Pattern
 * The view does not contain any logic or behaviour except in the form of data bindings and widget composition.
 It delegates control to a presenter when user interactions occur.
 * The presenter batches state changes so that the user filling a form results in one big state change as opposed to many small changes, e.g. update the application state once per form instead of once per field.